 7. The Brisbane region has a lot to offer

-You’ll have a blast exploring the Brisbane region, even if you only have one day that isn’t filled by tennis games.
+You’ll have a blast exploring the Brisbane region, even if you only have one day that isn’t filled with tennis games.
 My first recommendation is always Stradbroke Island (you can even scuba dive with Manta Rays!).
 And Moreton Island is stunning too.

-If it’s too hot, then it’s a great time to go out to the rainforest and check out Springbrook National Park for example and its beautiful Natural Bridge or Mount Tamborine with its glow worms and wineries.
+If it’s too hot, then it’s a great time to go out to the Queensland rainforest and check out Springbrook National Park for example and its beautiful Natural Bridge or Mount Tamborine with its glow worms and wineries.

 Where to stay in Brisbane during the ATP Cup?